Juniata welcomes students from around the world for degree study, for study while on exchange from a home university, and for English language study.

 academic achievement).
 Currently, these scholarships range in amount from $2,000 to

-$24,000.
-Complete financial aid and scholarship information including links to other
+$25,000 per year.
+Complete financial aid and scholarship information including links

 (actual fees may vary slightly; does not include transportation costs)